 - If you get a puncture, say so and come to a stop gradually;

 - At junctions, riders ahead will tell you if the road is clear, but look for yourself too.
-Cars will usually treat a group of riders as if they were a single vehicle, but be prepared for the occasional motorist who forces his way into the middle of a group;
+Cars will usually treat a group of riders as if they were a single vehicle, but be prepared for the occasional motorist who forces their way into the middle of a group;

-- If you’re at the back and a car is waiting to overtake, look back from time to time so that the driver knows that you’re waiting for an opportunity to let him pass;
+- If you’re at the back and a car is waiting to overtake, look back from time to time so that the driver knows that you’re waiting for an opportunity to let them pass;

 - If you’re at the front, keep pedalling, even downhill, so that riders behind you don’t have to brake;

-- If you want to sprint for a hilltop or road-sign, tell the Ride Leader what you’re doing, take his advice if he says it’s not safe and wait for the group to catch up as soon as you can;
+- If you want to sprint for a hilltop or road-sign, tell the Ride Leader what you’re doing, take his advice if he or she says it’s not safe and wait for the group to catch up as soon as you can;

 - If you’re struggling, don’t be too proud to say so;